aws/amazon-chime-sdk-js/guides/07_FAQs.md

 ### I cannot hear audio from other attendees using iOS devices after I unplug my wired headset.

-iOS Safari has a known issue where it does not automatically switch to the iOS internal speaker after users unplug their wired headset.
+iOS Safari/Chrome/Firefox browsers have a known issue where they do not automatically switch to the iOS internal speaker after users unplug their wired headset.
 For more information, please refer to [the Webkit issue](https://bugs.webkit.org/show_bug.cgi?id=216389).

-### **I notice that if I turn on camera and put the browsers in background, others in the meeting will see black tile in Safari in iOS and frozen tile in Chrome in Android, is this a known issue?**
+### **I notice that if I turn on camera and put the browsers in background, others in the meeting will see black tile in Safari/Chrome/Firefox in iOS and frozen tile in Chrome in Android, is this a known issue?**

 This is the default behavior that is specific to each browser.
 In Android, the video stream is muted when in background and thus, the video will show the last frame.
 Note that for Android, if an attendee joins later after the video stream is in background, it will show as a blank tile since the last frame is blank.